scikit-learn/enhancement_proposals/slep006/proposal.rst

 Advantages:

-* This will not need to affect legacy estimators, since no props will be passed when a props request is not available.
+* This solution does not affect legacy estimators, since no metadata will be passed when a metadata request is not available.
 * This does not require defining a new syntax for routing.
-* The implementation changes in meta-estimators may be easy to provide via a helper or two (perhaps even `call_with_props(method, target, props)`).
+* The implementation changes in meta-estimators should be easy to provide via a helper or two (perhaps even `call_with_props(method, target, props)`).
 * Easy to reconfigure what props an estimator gets in a grid search.
 * Could make use of existing `**fit_params` syntax rather than introducing new